Luuk van Middelaar

 Since early 2015 he has had a weekly political column in NRC Handelsblad, taking up again a position he held from 2008 to 2009.
 In 2015 he was appointed Professor of the Foundations and Practice of the European Union and Its Institutions at Leiden University in the Netherlands.
 He also holds a chair in European Values at the French-speaking Catholic University of Louvain in Belgium.
 Since 2018 he has been a member of the Dutch Advisory Council on International Affairs.

+In October 2022, van Middelaar co-founded the Brussels Institute for Geopolitics, a geopolitical think tank based in Brussels, Belgium where he continues to serve as Director.